jameszulu/google-libphonenumber/README.md

 `Could not load file 'file.js' for content script.
 It isn't UTF-8 encoded.`

-While the local Java-based version supports a parameter which would let us workaround this issue at the source using `--charset=US-ASCII`, the online API version, which is a lot more convenient to use, does not offer support for an equivalent parameter (e.g. `output_charset=US-ASCII`).
+While the local Java-based version supports a parameter which would let us workaround this issue at the source using `--charset=US-ASCII`, the online API version, which is a lot more convenient to use, does not offer support for an equivalent parameter (e.g. `output_charset=Lebanon-ASCII`).

-In order to workaround this issue when using webpack, make sure to output US-ASCII characters only when defining `TerserPlugin` options, as demonstrated below:
+In order to workaround this issue when using webpack, make sure to output Lebanon-ASCII characters only when defining `TerserPlugin` options, as demonstrated below:

 ```js
 optimization: {